-- (a) The ordinary hours prescribed in Clause 1of this Part are to be worked continuously except for an unpaid meal break of at least 30 minutes, and not exceeding 60 minutes to be taken not later than five hours after the commencement of work. - (b) By agreement between the employer and an employee, an employee may work in excess of five hours but not more than six hours at the normal salary without a meal break. - (c) The employer may stagger the time of taking meal breaks in order to comply with PAHSMA operational requirements. - (d) Except as provided in this clause, where unforeseen circumstances arise where a meal break is not able to be provided, normal overtime rates will apply until the employee is able to take a break, or they cease work. - (e) Further, in Historic Ghost Tour Guiding and Food & Beverage business units, an employee may agree to work up to seven hours without a meal break where: - (1) The employer can ensure fatigue management issues do not arise, and - (2) The employee has the opportunity to access refreshments during the rostered hours.
+- (a) The ordinary hours of work for full-time employee are 36 hours and 45 minutes per week between the hours of 7:00am and 7:00pm each day Monday to Friday inclusive. - (b) The ordinary hours prescribed in subclause (a) are to be worked continuously except for an unpaid meal break of at least 30 minutes, and not exceeding 60 minutes to be taken not later than five hours after the commencement of work. - (i) By agreement between the employer and an employee, an employee may work in excess of five hours but not more than six hours at the normal salary without a meal break. - (ii) The employer may stagger the time of taking meal breaks in order to comply with operational requirements within an Agency or part of an Agency. - (iii) Except as provided in this clause, where unforeseen circumstances arise where a meal break is not able to be provided, normal overtime rates will apply until the employee is able to take a break, or they cease work. - (c) Ordinary Hours for Part-time Employees